 Choosing a school:

 We decided to use the Kofi Annan Trade School as the site for our project.
 This school was only established in 2005 and is thus a prime candidate for experimental learning techniques.
 With 165 students total and up to 75 students in a class, the school could definitely benefit from more personal technologies to compensate for less teacher-student interactions.
-Our sources have also informed us that textbooks are very outdated.
+SEAD Ghana has also informed us that textbooks are very outdated.
 Considering the cost of replacing books, computer technology would allow students to update their knowledge at a lesser cost.
 Another benefit of the school is that it is geared towards leadership and higher-skilled professions.
 Students in this kind of school would certainly be able to benefit from increased computer experience.